paritytech/contracts-boilerplate/README.md

 # Learn more

+- [Asset Hub documentation](https://contracts.polkadot.io) to learn more about building Smart Contracts on Asset Hub.
-- Consult the [wagmi documentation](https://wagmi.sh/) to learn more about building EVM Dapps with React.
+- [wagmi documentation](https://wagmi.sh/) to learn more about building EVM Dapps with React.
-- Consult the [viem documentation](https://viem.sh/) to learn more about the library used to interact with EVM contracts.
+- [viem documentation](https://viem.sh/) to learn more about the library used to interact with EVM contracts.